bobbingwide/oik-tos/README.md

 * Depends upon oik version 2.0.1 or higher.

 ## Changelog
+# 0.2.1
+* Changed: Support PHP 8.1 and PHP 8.2 #1
+* Tested: With WordPress 6.4-RC3 and WordPress Multisite
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.2.0
 * Changed: Support PHP 8.1 and PHP 8.2 #1
 * Tested: With WordPress 6.4-beta3 and WordPress Multisite